Shicheng-Guo/PRS_Height_Admixed_Populations/README.md

 *Subdirectories in this repo*

-WHI, JHS, etc: names of datasets
+-WHI, JHS, etc: names of datasets

 -gwas: analysis of predictive power of height PRS using UK Biobank GWAS summary statistics.